dasling/dasling/README.md

     # install mariaDB
     # instructions at https://downloads.mariadb.org/mariadb/repositories/

-    # cd into the db directory
+    # cd into the dasling-FE/db directory
+    cd ./dasling-FE/db

+    # login as root into mariaDB, and setup the database:
     mysql -u root -p

-    # at the maridb prompt do:
-    CREATE USER 'perpetual_pave'@'localhost' IDENTIFIED BY 'yourpassword'; #(or whatever user you want) CREATE DATABASE perp_v1;
+    CREATE USER 'dasling'@'localhost' IDENTIFIED BY 'yourpassword'; #(or whatever user you want) CREATE DATABASE dasling;
-    USE perp_v1
+    USE dasling
     source db_schema.sql
     source db_inserts.sql
     source db_routines.sql
-    GRANT ALL ON perp_v1.* TO 'perpetual_pave'@'localhost'; # or whatever user you choose
+    GRANT ALL ON dasling.* TO 'dasling'@'localhost'; # or whatever user you choose quit

-    # quit the mariaDB shell
+    # login as dasling user and check the database setup
-    mysql -u perpetual_pave -p # or whatever user you choose, and check whether the following can be done:
+    mysql -u dasling -p # or whatever user you choose, and check whether the following can be done:
-        + use perp_v1
+        + use dasling
         + select * from statuses; # this should provide a couple of standard statuses
     ```
 + Install the dasling MQTTjs server
     + Download the dasling [MQQTjs](github.com/dasling/MQTT.js) or better: git clone https://github.com/dasling/MQTT.js.git
     + cd MQTTjs
-    + npm install mariasql # it's a dependancy, we'll be connecting to the DB
     + Add credentials to examples/server/dasling.js
     + If you're using git, then better use filters to change your password, like so:
         + git config filter.password.clean "sed -e 's/yourpassword/@PASSWORD@/'"